rk85097/AeroScope/README.md

 ### Map API Key

-AeroScope uses [Geoapify](https://myprojects.geoapify.com/register) for the radar map background and airport markers.
+Desktop Airspace uses [Geoapify](https://myprojects.geoapify.com/register) for the radar map background and airport markers.

 To enable it:

 1. Create a Geoapify account using **FREE** plan and create an API key.
-3. Open the AeroScope control panel.
+3. Open the Desktop Airspace control panel.
 4. Go to **Preferences** / **Map** and paste the key into **Geoapify API Key**.

 ## Use